Treasure Island Development: Project status

 The City of San Francisco and the former San Francisco Redevelopment Agency had planned to redevelop the 404 acre island since 1997, when the United States Navy closed its base on the island.
 The Treasure Island Project is being developed by a joint venture between Lennar and Wilson Meany.

 On June 7, 2011, the San Francisco Board of Supervisors voted 11-0 to approve the project.
 The project would create 3,000 permanent jobs, and 2,000 construction jobs.
 Treasure Island's development was set to break ground during mid-2012.
 However, on April 12, 2013, The San Francisco Chronicle reported that the deal has collapsed, with the Chinese investors from China Development Bank and China Railway Construction Corporation withdrawing from the project.

-To facilitate the project, about 40 households in Yerba Island were evicted in 2015, with two-thirds opted to relocate to Treasure Island.
+To facilitate the project, about 40 households on Yerba Buena Island were evicted in 2015, with two-thirds opted to relocate to Treasure Island.
 Construction of the large development started in March 2016.
 In 2019, there were about 1,800 residents who lived in Treasure Island.

 On March 1, 2022, daily ferry service between Treasure Island Ferry Terminal and San Francisco Ferry Building was commenced.

 Construction of Isle House (also known as Tidal House), which located at Parcel C2.4 in the development area, began in July 2022.
 The building has 22 floors and 250 apartment units.
 It was topped out on July 12, 2023.
 The tower was then opened in September 2024.
 Upon its completion, it became the first and the tallest high-rise building in Treasure Island.

 The first affordable apartment in the development area, Maceo May Apartments, was officially opened on May 18, 2023.
 The 6-floor building has 105 units and was built solely for veterans.
 It was then followed by the 7-floor Star View Court, which was opened on October 9, 2024.
 This apartment has 138 units.